What is chapter 7 bankruptcy?

 How does chapter 7 work?

 Once you know you’re eligible, the first step is to file a petition with the local federal bankruptcy court.
-In addition to your petition, there are a number of other forms you must file and several actions that either you or your lawyer must take.
+In addition to your petition, there are several other forms you must file and several actions that either you or your lawyer must take.
 There are also fees associated with filing the case.

 After you’ve filed, you are granted an “automatic stay,” which means most collection agencies can no longer take action against you.

 About a month later, your bankruptcy trustee will meet with you and your creditors to discuss your financial situation.
 Depending on your answers and pre-qualification tests and materials, the case will either be accepted or dismissed.

 The bankruptcy trustee will also ensure you’re aware of the consequences of seeking a discharge, such as how it affects your credit.
 Additionally, your case might be converted to another chapter to offer you additional debt relief.
 Note that for debts to be discharged, you will be expected to fulfill certain duties, which we’ll get into shortly.